High School Research Scholars

 Tuition and Fees:

 A tuition fee of $2,985 is required for participation in this virtual program.
 A $100 refundable deposit due upon acceptance.
 Tuition is not due until after the student has met their Research Advisor and begun working on their project.
+Financial aid scholarships are available to students who would otherwise be unable to participate due to cost constraints.

 STEM Project Areas: